 If the principal fails to conduct business according to the terms of the surety bond contract, the surety will pay up to the full bond amount to the entity who suffers financial loss as a result of the principal’s violation(s).
 The principal must then reimburse the surety for all damages paid out.

-Private school bond details
+Private school bond cost details

 Nonpublic postsecondary educational institution bonds in Georgia remain in full force and effect until canceled.
 The surety can cancel this bond at any time by proviing written notice of cancellation via registered mail to the Nonpublic Postsecondary Education Commission at least 30 days prior to the cancellation’s effective date.

-Become a private postsecondary school in Georgia
+Become a private postsecondary school

 A nonpublic postsecondary education institution in Georgia must follow certain protocols before it can legally enroll students.
 The following documents must be completed and submitted to the NPEC:

 - Director’s Agreement Form

 - Application for Agent’s Permit Form(s)

 Additional information to be created by the applicant and submitted with the initial application must be included, and each piece of information should be submitted as a separate document that is identifiable by Exhibit letter:

 - Exhibit C: Entrance information provided to students